 5. Bedside Wedges

-Bedside wedges, also called soft rails, are another great alternatives to bed rails.
+Bedside wedges, also called soft rails, are another great alternative to bed rails.
 They are usually made of foam and come in different sizes so you can choose the most appropriate model for your elderly loved one.

 Bedside wedges are easy to use: usually, you have to fasten two sets to the mattress that will protect both the upper body and the legs from rolling off the edge.
 This way you can effectively prevent sudden night falls from the bed.